czinn/web/content/projects.md

 Try using [Fortuit][tryfortuit]!
 You can test out the friends feature by adding **charles**.
 You can also view the source code in the [Fortuit GitHub repo][fortuit].

-## Mafia

-Mafia is a popular party game.
-A small number of players are the mafia, and their goal is to eliminate all villagers.
-The villagers can vote to lynch people, but they risk lynching one of their own number.
-Some villagers have special powers.
-When played in real life, a game master is required to faciliate interactions, and they can't play in the game themselves.

-I created a simple, minimalistic web app that takes the place of a game master.
-There are existing websites that do this, but they overcomplicate things with variations and accounts.
-Plus, it was a fun way to play with AngularJS and Socket.io.

-You can view the source code in the [Mafia GitHub repo][mafia].

 ## Depnunkei

 The computer science club at my high school ran a two-week long idle game challenge.
 An idle game is a game in which most of your time is spent waiting; a perfect example is Cookie Clicker.